PennLINC/PennLINC.github.io/docs/DataWorkflows/DataCycle.md

 Occasionally, data may be zipped.
 More information about this can be found [here](/PennLINC.github.io/docs/DataWorkflows/FetchingYourPMACSData.md)!

 # Processing your data
 [BABS](https://pennlinc-babs.readthedocs.io/en/latest/) is a quick and easy tool for processing pipelines via [Datalad](./Datalad.md).
 The documentation is thorough, with information on setting up, installing, and running BABS on data.
 An example walkthrough is also available via the documentation.

+If you run a pipeline that cannot be implemented via BABS, but still want to use `datalad` please review [this link](https://pennlinc.github.io/docs/Archive/TheWay/RunningDataLadPipelines/).

 # Sharing your data
 {: .no_toc}